VedantKh/personal/src/routes/writings/fundraising-faq.md

 </Toggle>

+### Once you've got interest from investors, how do you pick the right one?
+Here are some [thoughts](/writings/reference-check) on that.

 ### Sources

 A good bit of what I learned came from writings and talks from [Pear](https://pear.vc/) and [YC](https://www.ycombinator.com/).
 It only clicked after I made mistakes though, the hard way is sometimes the only way you can learn some things.